gocardless/http-api-design/README.md

 ### Implementation guidelines

-When possible API versions should be tied to a set of API keys or the account in use.
+API versions should be tied to a set of API keys.
 API keys should maintain a last used date and the API version.
 Automated reminders should be set up to remind users to update their API version.

+To upgrade a new API key can be issued with the new version set.

+### Version header

+To allow clients to be written for specific versions a header must also be sent.
+This header version must be compatible with the API key version.
+Error will be returned for a version mismatch.

 ## Pagination

 All list/index endpoints must be paginated by default.
 Pagination must be reverse chronological.
 To enable cursor based pagination, ids should be increasing.

+Only support cursor or time based pagination.

 Defaults:
 `limit=50`